 (Deleting multiple categories)

-The categories you’ve selected will be deleted …
+The selected categories will be removed …

 (’Categories deleted’ message)

-(‘Edit Category’ section)
+(‘Edit Category’ panel)

-You can also edit a category using the Quick Edit option.
-Place your mouse over the category title you want to edit and click on Quick Edit …
+You can also edit information in a category using the Quick Edit option.
+Hover over the category title you want to edit and click the ‘Quick Edit’ link …

 Edit your details and click on the ‘Update Category’ button to save your changes …